-Pro Tip: Never go over the green on the tee shot.
+Pro Tip: Avoid going over the green on the tee shot.
 Anything short of the green has a better chance of getting up and down.

-Pro Tip: After finding the fairway from the tee box, play down the left side for the rest of your shots.
+Pro Tip: After finding the fairway from the tee box, play down the left side of the fairway .
 The left side has fewer trees and only one bunker to deal with, plus the green opens up from that side.

 The longest par 4 on the course takes a demanding tee shot and a long iron or fairway wood to the green.
 A good aiming point is just left of the far bunkers.
 The approach is a blind uphill shot to a relatively small green.

-Pro Tip: Don’t be long and left on the approach, as it will leave you with a tough up and down.
+Pro Tip: Don't be long and left on the approach, as it will leave you with a tough up and down.

 This medium-length par 3 is straightforward; trees surround three sides of the green, and three bunkers—that make front pin locations tricky—guard the front.
 The 14th green is long and narrow with some extreme slope toward the back.